Lifton's Eight Criteria of Thought Reform

 How Loading the Language is Used in Totalistic Groups:

 The topic of conversation among members often is, "When did you come into the Truth?" or "How did you find out about the Truth?"
-Other groupspeak is "the Work," "doing the Work," "God's end time Work," "the Church," "the true Gospel," "God's way," "God's Government," "a government problem," "the Kingdom," "qualify for the Kingdom," "Place of Safety," "the Feast," "God's Apostle," "Headquarters," "attack from Satan," "Satan's lies," "destroy God's Work," "spiritual widow/widower," "marked," "the world," "Laodicean," etc. If someone outside the group begins talking about something that makes the member very uncomfortable, the member will simply "tune them out" (dissociate/ block out the words), and believe they don't understand because they don't know "the Truth."
+Other groupspeak is "the Work," "doing the Work," "God's end time Work," "the Church," "the brethren," "the true Gospel," "God's way," "God's Government," "a government problem," "the Kingdom," "qualify for the Kingdom," "Place of Safety," "the Feast," "God's Apostle," "Headquarters," "attack from Satan," "Satan's lies," "destroy God's Work," "spiritual widow/widower," "marked," "the world," "Laodicean," etc. If someone outside the group begins talking about something that makes the member very uncomfortable, the member will simply "tune them out" (dissociate/ block out the words), and believe they don't understand because they don't know "the Truth."
 Since outsiders do not understand exactly what is being spoken of, members feel more comfortable talking only to other members.
 Also see: Buzzwords (or Loading the Language)

 7. Doctrine Over Person - As members rewrite their own personal history or ignore it, they are simultaneously taught to interpret reality through the group concepts and ignore their own experiences and feelings as they occur.
 Members learn to fit themselves into the group's way of life and individuals are valued only as they conform to group doctrine.